I love this pumpkin pillow and it’s now one of my favorite fall pumpkin decor items. Who knew I could have so much fun making pumpkin crafts?

 Click here to watch any of my Amazon Live shows.
 All shows are recorded.

-Yesterday I shared how to make my new Fall Cookies on my Amazon Live Broadcast.
+Yesterday I shared a new LIVE shoe, Get Your Kitchen Ready with Fall Deals on my Amazon Live Broadcast.

 Look at the Stitch Embroidery Projects I Have Made